-The water heater is probably the most underrated system in your home.
-Seriously – without the water heater, you wouldn’t have any of these luxuries:
+The water heater is probably the most underestimated system in your home.
+Think about it – without the water heater, you don’t have any of the following:

 - Steamy showers